 Conclusion

 This contribution proposes an extended overlapped block blending for MV/BV based prediction.
+The proposed method brings reasonable coding gains compared to ECM-14.0 without negligible increments of encoding and decoding time.
 It is recommended that the proposed method be adopted into the next EE.

 Reference